I Used to Force My Crying Child to Sit on Santa's Lap For a Photo, but Never Again

 I now know that this was a terrible way to treat my son.
 He trusts me completely.
 I am his mom and it's my job to protect him from anything bad, confusing, or hurtful, and yet I was willing to let him scream and cry because of a silly holiday tradition.
 Tears streaming down his flushed cheeks, he kept reaching out for me to save him from the terrifying man he didn't know.

-This experience is what made me realize once and for all that children should never be made to be uncomfortable just for a silly picture.
-We try and tell children to be weary of adults and to watch out for strangers; then we tell them, despite their wishes, to go sit on a random man's lap.
-It's mixed messages at best.
-It's downright cruel at worst.
+This experience is what made me realize that I shouldn't force him to be uncomfortable just for a picture.
+I try and tell him to be weary of adults and to watch out for strangers; then I tell him, despite his wishes, to go sit on a random man's lap.
+To me, it's mixed messages at best and downright cruel at worst.

 If my son ever gets to that stage where he adores Santa and wants to sit next to him, that's fine and I will honor his wishes.
-Until then, I'm not going to exploit my child's tears for a humorous photo to share with friends.
+Until then, I don't feel comfortable making him upset for a humorous photo to share with friends.